 At Aintree Davenhill we understand the responsibility to educate our pupils on eSafety issues; teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the Internet and related technologies, in and beyond the context of the classroom.

-Aintree Davenhill has a framework for teaching Internet skills in E-Safety / ICT and PHSE lessons.
-We provide opportunities within a range of curriculum areas but particularly in ICT / E-Safety.
+Aintree Davenhill has a framework for teaching Internet skills in E-Safety / Computing and PHSE lessons.
+We provide opportunities within a range of curriculum areas but particularly in Computing / E-Safety.

 Educating our pupils on the dangers of technologies that maybe encountered outside school is done informally when opportunities arise and as part of the E-Safety curriculum.